aravic/6.829-pset-3/README.md

 ### Custom machine

+If you used the Vagrantfile to set up, skip this section.

 The dependencies are mininal.
 You must have python 2.7 (callable with `python`), Google Chrome v59 or higher (callable with `google-chrome`), and mahimahi installed (callable with `mm-link` and `mm-delay`).
 If you're missing any of these, copy the setup commands in the Vagrantfile.